Family Offices in the Middle East - Outlook and Services 2025

 In fact, 91% of younger investors already allocate to this asset class, and 88% plan to increase their allocations to sustainable assets.

-Real estate has historically been a large part of a family office portfolio, but private investments are making gains, as they offer potential for higher returns.
+Real estate has historically been a large part of a family office portfolio (and Middle East family office professionals have higher than average allocations to the sector), but private investments are making gains, as they offer potential for higher returns.

 83% of family offices in the Middle East invest in private equity.